SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-09-misconception-3-should-our-team-see-a-narrow-view-or-a-whole-product-view.md

 Small teams are great, and mandated by the definition of Scrum.
 Scrum also mandates a Product Backlog and Product Owner.

 Most companies have more than 11 people working on any given product.  *Just to make Scrum fit* (a [local optimization](/local-optimization-bias)), they will redefine "Product" to mean something narrower than the whole product.
-This is the first step into an Orwellian world where words mean the opposite of their original intent.
+This is the first step into a house of mirrors where words mean the opposite of their original intent.

 The next mistake is to give each team a "Product Backlog" which astute observers will notice is really only a *Team Backlog*.
 ![Product Backlog minus whole product authority equals Team Backlog](../images/product-backlog-minus-whole-product-authority-equals-team-backlog.png)